Call now

 Advanced Disinfection Products

-New disinfectant formulations offer improved effectiveness against resistant pathogens while reducing environmental impact and health risks for workers and patients.
+New disinfectant formulations offer improved effectiveness against resistant pathogens while reducing environmental impact and health risks for workers and patients, similar to products used in professional blood and biohazard cleanup.
 These products often feature shorter contact times and reduced toxicity compared to traditional disinfectants.

-Electrostatic spraying systems ensure even distribution of disinfectants across all surfaces, including hard-to-reach areas that manual application might miss.
+Electrostatic spraying systems ensure even distribution of disinfectants across all surfaces, including hard-to-reach areas that manual application might miss, and are increasingly used in biohazard cleanup after a crime scene.
 This technology improves efficiency while ensuring comprehensive coverage essential for effective infection prevention.

 Career Pathways in Environmental Services